ezyang/codemcp/README.md

 [commands]
 format = ["./run_format.sh"]
 test = ["./run_test.sh"]

+# Optional GitHub commands
+# ghstack = ["uv", "tool", "run", "ghstack"]
 ```

 The `project_prompt` will be loaded when you initialize the project in chats.

 The `commands` section allows you to configure commands for specific tools.
 The
 names are told to the LLM, who will decide when it wants to run them.
+GitHub-related
+commands (like `ghstack`) are completely optional and can be omitted if you don't use GitHub or
-You can add
+don't need those features.
+You can add instructions how to use tools in the
-instructions how to use tools in the `project_prompt`; we also support a more verbose
+`project_prompt`; we also support a more verbose syntax where you can give specific
-syntax where you can give specific instructions on a tool-by-tool basis:
+instructions on a tool-by-tool basis:

 ```
 [commands.test]